aerospike/aerospike-vector-search-examples/README.md

 ## Pre-requisites
 To get started you do not need any knowledge of Aerospike, but you do need the following.

-1. Python 3.8+ and familiarity with the python programming language.
+1. Python 3.8+ environment and familiarity with the python programming language.
+See [python environment details](./prism-image-search/README.md#setup-python-virtual-environment)
 1. A URL to your private sandbox environment (this will be provided) **or**
 1. Access to [aerospike.jfrog.io](https://aerospike.jfrog.io/ui/login/)